 There are films to meet every taste in theartsdesk's guide to the best movies currently on release.
-In our considered opinion, any of the films below is well wroth seeing.
+In our considered opinion, any of the titles below is well worth your attention.

 It’s Only the End of the World ★★★★ Xavier Dolan's compelling family reunion drama stars Léa Seydoux and Marion Cotillard

 Kong: Skull Island ★★★★ Colossal digitised gorilla shares spoils with John C. Reilly

 La La Land ★★★★★ Ryan Gosling and Emma Stone (pictured above) will have you floating out of the cinema on a cloud